 The Bank and its subsidiaries are exposed to currency risk through transactions in foreign currencies and through investments in foreign operations.
 The Bank and its subsidiaries' main foreign operations are in the Netherlands and Romania.
 The measurement currencies of its operations are Euro and Romanian Leu.
 As the currency in which the Bank presents its consolidated financial statements is TL, the consolidated financial statements are affected by currency exchange rate fluctuations against TL.
 The Bank finances a significant proportion of its net investment in foreign operations with borrowings in the same currencies as the relevant measurement currencies to mitigate its currency risk.
 FX swaps are also used to match the currency of some of its other borrowings to the measurement currencies involved.
 The Bank and its subsidiaries' transactional exposures give rise to foreign currency gains and losses that are recognised in the consolidated statement of profit or loss and other comprehensive income.
 These exposures comprise of monetary assets and monetary liabilities that are not denominated in the measurement currency of the Bank involved.

-Notes to Consolidated Financial Statements As of and for the Year Ended 31 December 2018 (Currency: Thousands of Turkish Lira (TL))
+Notes to Consolidated Financial Statements As of and for the Three-Month Period Ended 31 March 2019

 These exposures are as follows: